2022 Kirkton riot: The riot

 The riot broke out at 17:30 GMT in Beauly Square following anti-social behaviour.
-Speculation arose that the riot broke out following a remembrance event for a man who lived in Kirkton who had passed away in 2020.
+Speculation arose that the riot broke out following a remembrance event for Grant Hutchison, a man who lived in Kirkton who had died in 2020.

 Beauly Square

 It was reported that vehicles and bins were torched on Beauly Square as the riot began to roll out.
 Other items such as bikes were also torched as rioters stole items from houses in the area.
-Police and emergency services began to arrive on the scene shortly afterwards.
+Police and emergency services began to arrive on the scene shortly afterwards, but were largely outnumbered by the rioters.

 Balgowan Avenue

 Videos shared on social media showed rioters jumping and smashing car windows, youths setting numerous fires to Balgowan Avenue, the main road circulating through the area, blocking both ways as it was set alight.
 The nearby Old Glamis Road was also a target for rioters as bricks were thrown at cars and other vehicles.

 Vehicles such as cars were also targeted with bricks being thrown at windows and motorcycles and bins were set alight with debris remaining until the following day.
 A police helicopter was later dispatched at 20:00 GMT and fire engines arrived to the scene following the initial outbreak of the riot where they remained in the following hours.